KatieBullock/moonshot/README.md

 - This is the first game I've ever created.
 It's a submission to the Game Off 2020 hosted by Github and Lee Reilly on itch.io.
 I'm grateful for the opportunity to have learned a new JavaScript framework!

-- Thank you to all of the wonderful artists that have shared their assets on itch.io!
+- Thank you to all of the wonderful artists that have shared their assets on itch.io for developers to use!